 Being a pilot comes with responsibility, and having a cockpit iPad can help you reduce your stress massively if you know the proper use of it.

-Buying the most suitable cockpit iPad and the accessories to use with your tablet will aid in enhancing your performance in the cockpit.
+Buying the most suitable cockpit iPad and the essential accessories can enhance a student pilot’s performance in the cockpit.

-Not just iPad for pilots, I have shared about an affordable alternative to cockpit iPads that may help you reduce stress aboard the flight.
+Not just iPad for pilots, I have shared about an affordable alternative to cockpit iPads that will help student pilots reduce stress while flying.

 What is the best iPad for pilots?

-The best iPad for a pilot is the one that will allow pilots to use conveniently inside the cockpit.
+The best iPad for a pilot is the one that a pilot finds most convenient during flights.

-And most pilots say that the iPad pro 11 inches is the most suitable one to use inside the cockpit.
+Many pilots say that the iPad pro 11 inches is the most suitable device to use inside the cockpit.

-Having a bigger iPad in a smaller cockpit will be inconvenient to use as it may reduce your room to move freely and do other tasks.
+Having a bigger iPad for flying in a small cockpit won’t be user friendly.
+Using a big iPad will reduce your room to move freely and do other tasks.

 A small screen may not be suitable to load all your maps, and you will have to zoom in for a more unobstructed view.

 You want an iPad to enhance your performance inside the cockpit.
-So buy a cockpit iPad that will serve the purpose perfectly.
+So buy a cockpit iPad that will serve the purpose flawlessly.

-Hence I suggest buying the 11 inches iPad pro.
-It is the right for the use in the smaller cockpit as well as you can use it as a professional pilot in bigger aircraft.
+My suggestion for pilots flying at any stage is to buy the 11 inches iPad pro.
+It is appropriate for the use in the smaller cockpit as well as you can use it as a professional pilot in bigger aircraft.

 If you want a bigger screen but a lesser room inside the cockpit, that is your choice.

-Let’s discuss the internal memory aspect of the cockpit iPad for pilots.
+So, let’s discuss the internal memory aspect of the cockpit iPad for pilots in the next section.

-The best iPad for aviation use must have enough internal disc space to save all the required documents a pilot needs to read.
+The best iPad for aviation use must have adequate internal disc space to save all the required documents a pilot needs to read.

 Regardless of what I say, commercial pilots ought to keep track of so many files and folders.

-As a professional pilot for an airline, an iPad with a more significant memory is a stress reliever.
+- On the other hand, a professional pilot for an airline, an iPad with a more significant memory, is a stress reliever.

-With that in mind, a sensible pilot must buy an iPad to use it in the cockpit, which has ample internal storage.
+With that in mind, a sensible pilot must buy an iPad for flying, which has ample internal storage.

-You do not want to run out space on your iPad while trying to save company manuals, books, pdf files, charts, and maps, and various other files.
+You do not want to run out space on your iPad while trying to save:

 Think of it as an investment for your career in aviation.
 Buy the one that has at least 128 GB of internal storage.

-Because having an iPad and using it as a commercial pilot will benefit you more than anyone else.
+Having an iPad as a student pilot or commercial pilot will benefit you more than any other typical iPad user.

 I am not disapproving of what you choose, but I am just suggesting the best possible option.

-Why choose an iPad with cellular connectivity available?
+Why iPad with cellular connectivity is best for flying?

-During the flight, you can easily find your location and which direction are you going by the use of moving maps.
+During the flight, you can find your location and your en route details using the Foreflight app.